maxalmonte14/new-site/pages/blog/stories/untitled-story-18.md

 Chaos ensued.
 “They gonna massacre the audience on live TV.”
 One man said.
 People ran, stampeding the streets.
 Fear took hold of the city.
 It was 3:45 PM.
 The countdown had begun.

+---

 Outside the TV station, the news started to reach the crowd.
 Some people had watched the broadcast on TV and ran to inform the protesters, while others had heard it on the radio.
 The crowd started to turn hostile.
 Chants quickly went from “free the people” to “kill the fucking terrorists.”
 The police arrived at the scene.

 Officers set up a perimeter and shoved people away.
 Animosity grew.
 A new enemy had entered the picture.
-The chief of police arrived, accompanied by the middle-aged.
+The chief of police arrived, accompanied by the middle-aged woman.
 They walked to the front door.
 The chief of police looked at the security guard and said, “Let me in.”
 The security guard stuttered, “Sir, I can’t do that.
 We have a —”, the chief didn’t let him finish.
 “Listen, you either let me in or I throw this gate down and hand you to the crowd.”
 The man opened the door.
 “And she is coming with me.”
 The chief said.

 The chief knew where the terrorists were.
 He took out his gun and approached the studio.
 He peeked behind the wall.
 The live audience, composed mostly of employees of the station, was serene; some of them were even laughing.
 The chief barged in to the room, arm in hand, “Police, throw your weapon!”
 The audience screamed.
 Some put their hands over their heads and crouched.
 One of the terrorists pointed his AK-47 at the chief.
 “No!” someone shouted.
 The middle-aged woman walked up to the terrorist and smacked him in the back of the head with her open palm.